github/codeql/docs/language/codeql-overview/codeql-tools.rst

 You can analyze CodeQL databases in Visual Studio Code using the CodeQL extension, which provides an enhanced environment for writing and running custom queries and viewing the results.
-For more information, see ":doc:`CodeQL for Visual Studio Code <codeql-for-visual-studio-code:index>`."
+For more information, see ":ref:`CodeQL for Visual Studio Code <codeql-for-visual-studio-code>`."